WillXing/node_jsnsd/README.md

 To prevent this sort of attack we need to understand how query-string parsing works.

-in a URL a query string's occurrence is denoted by a ?, so anything after the question mark is treated a query string key/value pairs.
+in a URL a query string's occurrence is denoted by a `?`, so anything after the question mark is treated a query string of key/value pairs.

 All mainstream Node.js frameworks (and the core **querystring** module) parse the query string into a object.

 Given the URL:`http://example.com?name=fred` the query string --> `name=fred`.

-The query string is actually parsed into an object so we end up with: `{ name: "fred" }`
+The query string is actually parsed into an object so we end up with: `{ name: "fred" }`.

 #### Query string and the array

 The following us a legitimate query string: `?name=fred&name=dave`. --> `{ name: ["fred", "dave"] }`

 Express also supports square-bracket denotation syntax in query-strings.

 So `name[]=dave` --> `{ name: [ "dave"] }`